Alexander Yegorov (general): Russian Civil War and Polish-Soviet War

 Yegorov (sitting, second from left) with other Red Army commanders, 1921.

 From July 1919, he commanded the 14th Army fighting in eastern Ukraine.
 In the autumn of 1919, replacing Vladimir Gittis, he took command of the entire Southern Front in the face of the threat posed by the offensive of the Armed Forces of South Russia under the command of General Anton Denikin.
-The forces under his command successfully defeated Denikin's forces and in October 1919, the forces under Yegerov's command captured Oryol and together with the troops of the Southeastern Front led by Vasily Shorin, they captured Voronezh, crossed the Don River and then drove off the White Army units from Rostov-on-Don and Novocherkassk.
-After these events, the White Army finally lost the initiative in the civil war.
+The forces under his command successfully defeated Denikin's forces and in October 1919, the forces under Yegorov's command captured Oryol and together with the troops of the Southeastern Front led by Vasily Shorin, they captured Voronezh, crossed the Don River and then drove off the White Army units from Rostov-on-Don and Novocherkassk.
+After these events, the White Army finally lost the initiative in the Civil War.
 For his battle successes, Yegorov was awarded the Order of the Red Banner.

 During the Polish-Soviet War, Yegorov served as commander of the Southwestern Front, which consisted of the 8th, 12th, 13th and 14th Armies.
-The front commissar was Joseph Stalin, whose deputy was Yan Berzin.
+The Front Commissar was Joseph Stalin, whose deputy was Yan Berzin.
 Initially, the forces under his command achieved a number of successes, including the capture of Kiev, Podolia and Galicia from Poles, and approached closer to Lwów.
 However, Yegorov, disregarding the orders of the high command, did not send the First Cavalry Army commanded by Semyon Budyonny to reinforce the Western Front, which led to a successful defense of Lwów by Polish Army troops led by General Edward Rydz-Śmigły and the subsequent Soviet defeat in the Battle of Warsaw in 1920.